rafalh/dashfaction/README.md

 I had some problems with Avast silently removing launcher exe and had to add Dash Faction to exclusions of Behaviour Shield.

-If game crashes try to disable features in Options window - especially try disabling MSAA.
+During video capture in OBS please disable MSAA in Options - it does not perform well together.

+In case of problems you can ask for help on Faction Files Discord server (click Discord Support Channel button in launcher main window).

 License
 -------
 Most of Dash Faction source code is licensed under Mozilla Public License 2.0.
 It is available in the GitHub repository.
 See LICENSE.txt.

 Only Pure Faction support code is not open sourced because it would make PF anti-cheat features basically useless.
 It consists of *pf.cpp* and *pf.h* files in main module.
 It is going to be linked statically during a release process of Dash Faction by owner of this project.

 Dash Faction uses some open source libraries.
 Their licenses can be found in *licenses* directory.